Axel Kicillof: Personal life

 Kicillof is married to Soledad Quereilhac, a professor of literature at the University of Buenos Aires and the author of a 2014 book, La imaginación científica.
 Ciencias ocultas y literatura fantástica en el Buenos Aires de entre-siglos (1875-1910) (The Scientific Imagination: occult sciences and fantasy literature in turn-of-the-century Buenos Aires (1875-1910)).
-They live in the Buenos Aires neighborhood of Parque Chas and have two children.
+They have two children.
+Since assuming office as governor, he has lived at the Gubernatorial Residence in La Plata; the Kicillof family previously lived in the Buenos Aires neighborhood of Parque Chas.

 He speaks English and French fluently.
 His younger sister, Irene, is a psychologist and translator.
-His older brother, Nicolás, is a software engineer living in New York City.
+His older brother, Nicolás, is a software engineer who lives in New York City.